 ensures compliance with due process in the treatment of noncitizens.

-These developments should allow for optimism among immigration law professors, optimism that is much needed in times.
+These developments should allow for optimism among immigration law professors, optimism that is much needed in these times.
 I readily admit that it remains to be seen whether and how far the Court will proceed along the path of meaningful constitutional review of the immigration laws.
 As I mentioned, Morales-Santana, for example, was the culmination of a number of closely contested cases over a number of years.
 The Court’s future constitutional immigration decisions likely will follow a similarly contested and, at times, jagged path.
 At the same time, we can all see how the courts repeatedly have halted the excesses of the Trump administration’s aggressive immigration initiatives.

 Although Sessions v.
 Dimaya moves the law toward normalizing judicial review of the immigration laws, the courts may make exceptions in cases implicating national security, foreign policy, and the specter of mass migration.
-Examples include Haitian interdiction and repatriation and the measures taken by the U.S. government after he tragic events of September 11, 2001.
+Examples include Haitian interdiction and repatriation and the measures taken by the U.S. government after the tragic events of September 11, 2001.
 Similarly, the courts, like the nation, also have been deeply ambivalent about the legal protections extending to undocumented workers.

 The result in Sessions v.
 Dimaya surprised some people.
 For example, Judge Stephen Reinhardt who wrote the Ninth Circuit’s opinion in Dimaya was not optimistic about how the Court would rule in the case.
 A dedicated and respected jurist committed to constitutional rights and the rights of immigrants, he wrote some important immigration decisions.
 Judge Reinhardt, for example, authored the lower court decision that the Supreme Court affirmed in 1987, INS v.
 Cardoza-Fonseca, which clarified the evidentiary standard for prevailing on an asylum claim.